-The Company's compensation committee has recognized that Vector is a complex and diversified company that operates in two challenging industries tobacco and real estate.
-The compensation committee has also recognized that the Company's diversification creates difficulties in establishing appropriate "peer groups" permitting meaningful comparison to the Company.
-Due to the disparities in financial and operational characteristics between the Company and potential comparator companies, the compensation committee has chosen not to formally benchmark compensation levels for management relative to any specified group of comparable companies.
-The compensation committee has, however, reviewed and considered information provided by its compensation consultant concerning relevant market executive compensation practices and, as such believes that it is appropriately informed with regard to these practices as they pertain to the Company's business.
-In establishing levels of executive compensation in 2018, the compensation committee considered Vector's well-established record of historically creating value for stockholders by achieving stockholder returns that exceed comparable indices in the tobacco and real estate segments as well as the Company's strong operating performance in both the tobacco and real estate segments.
+The Company's compensation and human capital committee has recognized that Vector is a complex and diversified company that operates in two challenging industries - tobacco and real estate.
+The compensation and human capital committee has also recognized that the Company's diversification creates difficulties in establishing appropriate "peer groups" permitting meaningful comparison to the Company.
+Due to the disparities in financial and operational characteristics between the Company and potential comparator companies, the compensation and human capital committee has chosen not to formally benchmark compensation levels for management relative to any specified group of comparable companies.
+Instead, the compensation and human capital committee directed its compensation consultant to provide an analysis of relevant market executive compensation practices to appropriately inform its deliberations with regard to these practices as they pertain to the Company's business.
+In establishing levels of executive compensation in 2019, the compensation and human capital committee considered Vector's well-established record of strong operating performance.

-The Company has taken significant steps toward risk-mitigation and other long-term objectives to further align management and stockholders.
-Since 2013, the Company has implemented significant enhancements to discourage excessive risk-taking by adopting an Executive Compensation Clawback Policy, an Equity Retention and Hedging policy that prohibits hedging by executive officers and requires executive officers to retain at least 25% (after taxes and exercise costs) of the shares of common stock acquired under an incentive, equity or option award granted to them after January 1, 2013 and Stock Ownership Guidelines requiring each executive officer to hold a specified amount of common stock of the Company.
-In addition, over the past five years, the Company's long-term equity compensation to executives included stock options with four-year cliff vesting in order to incentivize executives to focus on long-term strategic directives.
-Under the 2014 Plan, the vesting and payment of certain other equity awards are contingent upon achieving specified levels of long-term corporate performance.
+The Company has taken significant steps toward compensation risk-mitigation and other long-term objectives to further align the interests of management with those of long-term stockholders.
+Since 2013, the Company has implemented significant enhancements to discourage excessive risk-taking by adopting an Executive Compensation Clawback Policy, an Equity Retention and Hedging policy that prohibits hedging by executive officers and requires executive officers to retain at least 25% (after taxes and exercise costs) of the shares of common stock acquired under an incentive, equity or option award granted to them after January 1, 2013 and Stock Ownership Guidelines that required each executive officer to hold a specified amount of common stock of the Company until normal retirement age.
+In addition, over the past seven years, the Company's annual award of long-term equity compensation to its named executive officers (other than Mr. Bernstein) has been in the form of stock options that cliff vest on the fourth anniversary of the date of grant.
+This vesting schedule was chosen to incentivize executives to focus on long-term strategic directives.

-The compensation committee may from time-to-time retain independent compensation consultants to render advice and guidance in assessing whether the Company's compensation program is reasonable and competitive.
-In the past, the compensation committee has engaged GK Partners Inc. to provide advice on the 2014 Plan and its administration, amendments to Mr. Bernstein's employment agreement and certain policies relating to the Company's executive compensation program.
-During 2018, the compensation committee retained GK Partners Inc. to provide certain information concerning prevailing marketplace compensation values and practices, and to review and advise the committee with regard to its management compensation determinations.
-GK Partners Inc. is directed by, and only provides services to, the compensation committee.
+The compensation and human capital committee may from time-to-time retain independent compensation consultants to render advice and guidance in assessing whether the Company's compensation program is reasonable and competitive.
+In the past, the compensation and human capital committee engaged GK Partners Inc. to provide advice on the 2014 Plan and its administration, amendments to Mr. Bernstein's employment agreement and certain policies relating to the Company's executive compensation program.